contao/docs/README.md

 ## Note

-Your are not dependent on the [MAKEFILE](Makefile).\
+Your are not dependent on the [Makefile](Makefile).\
-For Example: Windows User can also execute the hugo CLI commands manually like:
+For example: Windows user can also execute the hugo CLI commands manually like:

 ```
 cd page